Solar thermal collector: Variations of transpired solar collectors

 Unglazed transpired collectors can also be roof-mounted for applications in which there is no suitable south-facing wall or for other architectural considerations.
-Matrix Energy Inc. has patented a roof-mounted product called the "Delta", a modular, roof-mounted solar air heating system where south-, east-, or west-facing facades are simply not available.

 Each ten-foot (3.05 m) module will deliver 250 CFM (425 m3/h)of preheated fresh air typically providing annual energy savings of 1100 kWh (4 GJ) annually.
 This unique two-stage, modular roof-mounted transpired collector operating a nearly 90% efficiency each module delivering over 118 L/s of preheated air per two square meter collector.
 Up to seven collectors may be connected in series in one row, with no limit to the number of rows connected in parallel along one central duct typically yielding 4 CFM of preheated air per square foot of available roof area.

 Transpired collectors can be configured to heat the air twice to increase the delivered air temperature making it suitable for space heating applications as well as ventilation air heating.
 In a 2-stage system, the first stage is the typical unglazed transpired collector and the second stage has glazing covering the transpired collector.
 The glazing allows all of that heated air from the first stage to be directed through a second set of transpired collectors for a second stage of solar heating.

-Solar thermal collectors generating electricity
+Generating electricity

 Parabolic troughs, dishes and towers described in this section are used almost exclusively in solar power generating stations or for research purposes.
 Parabolic troughs have been used for some commercial solar air conditioning systems.
 Although simple, these solar concentrators are quite far from the theoretical maximum concentration.
 For example, the parabolic trough concentration is about 1/3 of the theoretical maximum for the same acceptance angle, that is, for the same overall tolerances for the system.
 Approaching the theoretical maximum may be achieved by using more elaborate concentrators based on nonimaging optics.
 Solar thermal collectors may also be used in conjunction with photovoltaic collectors to obtain combined heat and power.